Research Project Descriptions

 Project Goals:

-The goals of this project are to study the effects of high-density µEDM batch machining on precision and throughput and to refine process integration between µEDM and the LIGA process.
-This will lead to direct improvements in batch-mode µEDM machining for devices such as cardiovascular stents [1] and DC-to-DC boost converters [2].
+The goals of this project are to study the effects of high density µEDM batch machining on precision and throughput and to refine process integration between µEDM and the LIGA process.
+This will lead to direct improvements in batch mode µEDM machining for devices such as cardiovascular stents [1] and DC-to-DC boost converters [2].

-Title: Gold-Silicon Eutectic Wafer-Bonding Technology for Vacuum Packaging
+Title: Gold-Silicon Eutectic Wafer Bonding Technology for Vacuum Packaging

 Graduate Students: Jay S. Mitchell (ME)

-Other Investigators: Gholamhassan R. Lahiji (EECS)
+Other Investigators: Gholamhassan R. Lahiji (WIMS)

 Faculty Advisor: Khalil Najafi (EECS)